Bodigrim/tasty-bench/README.md

   in seconds.
 Use it when benchmarks tend to take too long: `tasty-bench` will make an effort to report results (even if of subpar quality) before timeout.
 Setting timeout too tight (insufficient for at least three iterations) will result in a benchmark failure.
+One can adjust it locally for a group of benchmarks, e. g., `localOption (mkTimeout 100000000)` for 100 seconds.

 * `--stdev`